 CAPR Investors Have Opportunity To Lead Capricor Therapeutics, Inc. Securities Fraud Lawsuit

-Why: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of securities of Capricor Therapeutics, Inc. (NASDAQ: CAPR ) between October 9, 2024 and July 10, 2025, both dates inclusive (the "Class Period").
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than September 15, 2025.
+Why: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of Capricor Therapeutics, Inc. (NASDAQ: CAPR ) between October 9, 2024 and July 10, 2025, both dates inclusive (the "Class Period"), of the important September 15, 2025 lead plaintiff deadline.

 What to do next: To join the Capricor class action, go to or call Phillip Kim, Esq. at 866-767-3653 or email [email protected] for more information.
 A class action lawsuit has already been filed.
 If you wish to serve as lead plaintiff, you must move the Court no later than September 15, 2025.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.